FransBouma/Massive/README.markdown

 I'm working on Massive from time to time, this work is done in the [Refactoring branch](https://github.com/FransBouma/Massive/tree/Refactoring).
 To see what's new / breaking in this new version, please consult the [Wiki](https://github.com/FransBouma/Massive/wiki).

 ## Current Status
-Current status is that tests work for all features of Massive and refactoring has been completed for SQLServer, Oracle and Postgresql, but not yet SQLite.
-If you're using SQLite, please keep using the source in the Master branch.
+Current status is that tests work for all features of Massive and refactoring has been completed for SQLServer, Oracle and Postgresql and SQLite.
+This version will soon be labeled 'v2.0'.
+The plan is to add Async/Await code first before v2.0 is shipped.
+If you want to use the new code, select the _Refactoring_ branch and get these files: Massive.Shared.cs and Massive._yourdatabase_.cs.

 ## Original readme contents / Massive usage
 Below is the original contents of this file, written by Rob Conery.